How to Improve Cash Flow

 • You can more easily upgrade equipment (and avoid owning obsolete equipment)

-Pay Slowly
+6. Pay Slowly (But On-Time)

 You do not have to make payments as soon as you receive an invoice.
 Instead, review your invoices and take note of the payment terms to see how long you have to pay.
 Waiting until just before the deadline, rather than paying immediately, is a great way to keep cash on hand to pay your most urgent expenses.